Icebreaker procurement process

 In April 2014 the current Government agreed to proceed with the prequalified Request for Tender involving two of the three shortlisted respondents following the withdrawal of one proponent.

-In July 2014, the Department issued a Request for Tender in relation to the procurement of a research supply icebreaking shipping capability to the Department of Environment’s Australian Antarctic Division.
+In July 2014, the Department issued a Request for Tender in relation to the procurement of a research supply icebreaking shipping capability to the Department of Agriculture, Water and the Environment’s Australian Antarctic Division.
 In late December 2015 one respondent decided to withdraw from the process resulting in a single bid process.
 The Request for Tender closed on 2 March 2015.

 A comprehensive tender evaluation process was conducted by the Department, which also included external assessments and advice provided by: KPMG (commercial), Minter Ellison (legal), thyssenkrupp Marine Systems Australia (technical), and a range of other internal and external subject matter experts.
 Maddocks were the independent probity adviser to the Department for the procurement process.

-In October 2015, following the conclusion of the comprehensive tender evaluation process, the Government agreed to the Department of Environment negotiating a long-term contract with DMS Maritime Pty Ltd.
+In October 2015, following the conclusion of the comprehensive tender evaluation process, the Government agreed to the Department of Agriculture, Water and the Environment negotiating a long-term contract with DMS Maritime Pty Ltd.

 It was announced on 29 October 2015 that DMS Maritime Pty Ltd had been selected as the preferred tenderer to undertake the ship design and building process and then to operate and maintain the icebreaker.